reyapo/reyOS/README.md

 ## preperation

 source the `environment` file to setup all the environment variables, then run `./setup-toolchain`.
 This wil prepare the complete toolchain that you need in the `toolchain` folder (this takes a while, as it compiles a compiler).
 Note: this will also install some apt dependencies.
-Now run `tup init` and eveything can be compiled by simply running `tup`!
+Now run `tup init` and everything can be compiled by simply running `tup`!

 ## Running